raphsoeiro/ansible-demo/README.md

 Here are the steps:

-1 -> Create 2 IAM Roles:
+1 -> Create 2 IAM Roles: (for step one I recommend reading in the raw format)
   - Ansible role:
        a. attach the AmazonEC2FullAccess managed policy;
        b.
 Create an inline policy (IAMLaunchRole) and allow the following actions: